sumust/mlreadinggroup/README.md

 # ML Reading Group

-Website including the agenda, resources, and slides for each week for the FA2024 ML/RL Reading Group at the Center for Distributed and Grid Computing, maintained by Lain.
+Website including the agenda, resources, and slides for each week for the FA2024 ML/RL Reading Group at the Center for Distributed and Grid Computing, maintained by Lain Mustafaoglu.

 ## Schedule